In defense of Emmas everywhere

 While never specifying which "large object" might create "discomfort," and for whom, it's pretty clear the communication was directed at Sulkowicz.

 Of course, Sulkowicz didn't follow the e-mail warning.
-While she may have created discomfort, she was met with loud cheers as she crossed the stage, carrying her mattress with the help of her classmates.
+While they may have created discomfort, they were met with loud cheers as they crossed the stage, carrying their mattress with the help of their classmates.

 Every movement that catches public attention has been the target of a backlash.
 While this has definitely been true for the movement against sexual violence, thousands of survivors are nevertheless coming forward and denouncing the institutions that failed them--universities, workplaces, hospitals, psychological services, the criminal justice system, and the list goes on and on.